3. Audio signals and systems

 Audio systems can be constructed that preferentially pass a restricted range of frequency components in a signal.
 These are called band-pass filters.
 For example, a band-pass filter between 900 and 1100Hz will only pass through those frequency components of a signal that fall between 900 and 1100Hz.
 A simple resonator is an example of a primitive band-pass filter.

 When we pass sinewaves of different frequency through this band-pass filter, only frequencies that fall within the pass band are passed through the filter; frequencies that fall into the stop bands are attenuated.
-This behaviour can be seen in the diagrams below:
+This behaviour can be seen in the diagrams below.
+The filter only allows through sinewaves with frequencies between 900 and 1000Hz.

 - Amplitude Spectrum